amribrahim1/Travel-app-Udacity-Project/README.md

 User will have got a list of trips planed to, with city name and country, weather and hotel, and can delete trip from this list or clear it.

-The app uses:
+The app uses:<br/>
-Algolia Places for autocomplete city name in searching, GeoNames WebServices APIs (Search Location and Find Nearby Hotel), weatherbit API (providing currunt and forecast weather), pixabayBase API (providing images for the city)
+- Algolia Places for autocomplete city name in searching,
+- GeoNames WebServices APIs (Search Location and Find Nearby Hotel),
+- weatherbit API (providing currunt and forecast weather),
+- pixabayBase API (providing images for the city)
-Node js server side,
+- Node js server side,
-WebPack front-end (client side), jest for testing, css-loader, sass-loader, babel-loader, file-loader.
+- WebPack front-end (client side),
+- jest for testing,
+- css-loader,
+- sass-loader,
+- babel-loader,
+- file-loader.

 You can run it in development mode:
-$ npm run build-dev
+`$ npm run build-dev`
 at port 8080

 Or, you can generate dist folder contaning the app:
-$ npm run build-prod
+`$ npm run build-prod`

 You have to run the server to run the AYLIEN api:
-$ npm run start
+`$ npm run start`
 It'll run at port 8081

-You can test the functions to make sure that they run successfully (using Jest)
+You can test the functions to make sure that they run successfully (using Jest) `$ npm run test`
-$ npm run test